 *Spanish has something similar in referring to a cousin as "primo hermano."

-From Archives (Homilies for 14th Sunday, Year B):
+From Archives (14th Ordinary Sunday - Year B):

 Bulletin (St. Mary's Parish)